 5.10 Fees and Expenses

-3. Expenses will be paid (subject to submission of original supporting receipts) by bank transfer.
+2. Expenses will be paid (subject to submission of supporting receipts) by bank transfer.

-4. Payment of the fee, and expenses, is dependent upon receipt of the annual report and a completed Expenses Claim Form; External Examiners should submit an Expenses Claim Form with the annual report.
+3. Payment of the fee, and expenses, is dependent upon receipt of the annual report (or reports where applicable) and a completed Expenses Claim Form; External Examiners should submit an Expenses Claim Form with the annual report.